glRajkumar/MERN-BOILERPLATE/README.md

 ## Changes to consider
-engines in package.json in server, histry.push in AuthContextProvider (in useLayout) and Login (onsubmit)
+engines in package.json in server, histry.push in AuthContextProvider (in login and logged)

-## Add .env file
+## To hide credentials
-to hide credentials.
+Add .env file outside of server.
 {
  "MONGODB_URI",
  "jwtSecretKey"